wp-plugins/video-bracket-tag/readme.txt

 = Why isnt this working for me? =
 The only thing that has come up that throws this off, at least thus far, is a failure to grab the entirety of the ID.
 Some of the id's include symbols, or characters, not expressly digits.
 Just confirm that and you will probably be surprised.

+This plugin requires PHP5 in order to work.
+Since PHP4 is being phased out you should probably upgrade if you are having issues.

 = What is in the future for this plugin? =
 I plan to spend a good amount of time adding locale support, including server location but also making the options menu respect international language borders.
 If you are a translator or speak any languages you would like this plugin to support please send me an email and we can surely get started.